oappi/AWSRoleSwitcher/Docs/1passwordHowto.md

 #### Set up AWS login to 1Password
 if you already have set AWS login to 1password with mfa, you can skip this whole step.

 Add AWS login to your 1Password.
-Basically crete new login with your AWS username, password  and set webpage to be console.aws.amazon.com.
+Basically create new login with your AWS username, password  and set web-page to be console.aws.amazon.com.
 This should change default login icon to AWS icon.

 Then go to process of adding MFA  [AWS MFA instruction video](https://pages.awscloud.com/how-to-enable-multi-factor-authentication-for-aws-account.html?nc1=f_ls)

-instead of reading QR code with your phone, use 1password to read QR code: From 1password desktop app you can achive this by pressing "add more" and picking one time password.
+instead of reading QR code with your phone, use 1password to read QR code: From 1password desktop app you can achieve this by pressing "add more" and picking one time password.
 This creates field with QR code image.![picture where to find add more](pics/qr.png) When you click qr-code image it should read QR images currently visible on your screen.

 #### Set up fields for AWSRoleSwitcher